brylie/brylie.online/src/content/projects/geri-life.md

 The data model required careful consideration to balance comprehensiveness with usability.
 The final design captured both qualitative emotional metrics (how residents were feeling) and quantitative engagement measurements (minutes spent in various wellness activities such as nature experiences, art, music, and cultural events).
 The system also tracked contextual factors such as activity facilitator roles (volunteer, staff, or family member), providing valuable insights into residents' social connections.

-The development process followed an iterative approach, with regular feedback cycles incorporating input from care providers, administrators, and even residents when possible.
+The development process followed an iterative approach, with regular feedback cycles incorporating input from care providers, administrators, and when possible, residents themselves.
 Each cycle refined both the user interface and the analytics capabilities, gradually building a system that could transform raw activity data into meaningful wellbeing insights.

 ## Challenges and Solutions

 Creating an effective wellbeing analytics platform for elder care presented several significant challenges:

 **Balancing data capture with ease of use** was perhaps the most fundamental challenge.
 Care staff had limited time for documentation, yet comprehensive data was essential for meaningful analytics.
 The solution involved designing an interface that minimized input time while maximizing data quality.
-I implemented a streamlined workflow that allowed staff to document activities in under a minute, even while actively engaging with residents.
+I implemented a streamlined workflow that allowed staff to document activities in under one minute, even while actively engaging with residents.

 **Designing meaningful visualizations for diverse stakeholders** required careful consideration of different information needs.
 A care provider needed resident-specific details, while a facility director needed aggregate trends.
 I developed a multi-layered reporting system using D3.js that could automatically generate appropriate visualizations based on user role.
 For direct care providers, the system highlighted individual resident preferences and patterns.
 For management, it presented facility-wide engagement metrics and identified residents at risk of social isolation.

 **Ensuring data privacy while enabling meaningful sharing** presented another complex challenge.
 Resident wellbeing data contained sensitive information but needed to be accessible to authorized parties including family members.
 The solution involved implementing granular access controls and comprehensive audit logging, ensuring information was accessible only to authorized individuals while maintaining complete accountability for all system interactions.
 We also used the GDPR principle of data minimization by only collecting necessary data in a semi-anonymous manner.

 **Creating a system that supported equity in care delivery** was a priority from the beginning.
-Early prototypes revealed that certain residents received disproportionate attention based on factors like social activity or location within the facility.
+Early prototypes revealed that certain residents received disproportionate attention based on factors like sociability or location within the facility.
 To address this, I developed visualization tools that highlighted participation gaps, ensuring no resident was inadvertently excluded from activities.
 The system also tracked which residents were consistently declining participation, prompting staff to investigate potential barriers or preferences.

 ## Impact and Outcomes

 Over its decade of development and implementation, GeriLife transformed wellbeing assessment and care planning across multiple elder care communities.
-The impact extended to several key dimensions.
+The impact extended to several key dimensions:

 The platform enabled evidence-based care planning by providing objective data on resident preferences and engagement patterns.
 Care homes reported enhanced communication between staff shifts and more personalized activity programming tailored to individual interests and needs.
 This systematic approach to wellbeing assessment led to measurable improvements in resident satisfaction and engagement levels.